swup/docs/src/docs/plugins/plugins.md

 ## Official plugins

-These are plugins developed and maintained by the swup core team.
+Plugins extending swup's functionality, developed and maintained by the core team.

 |                        Plugin                         |                    Features                    |
 | ----------------------------------------------------- | ---------------------------------------------- |